 - Follow-up with polite reminders to the recommenders prior to your deadline.

-Set up a credential file or confidential letters of recommendation with Career Services.
+Set up a credential file or confidential letters of recommendation with Career & Professional Development.

 - Review application materials and the program description.